 CODE (Canadian non-profit which sponsors the Burt Award for teen/young adult Caribbean Fiction) workshop in Antigua – 2014 – organized and facilitated intensive week-end long workshop involving tips and critiques of works in progress – I have also worked as a judge of the Caribbean CODE/Burt prize (2015) and a mentor with the Africa-leg of the programme (2018)

-Department of Youth Affairs (Antigua and Barbuda) Media Training workshop – twice – imparting critical thinking and media communication tools to young/teenage participants
+Department of Youth Affairs (Antigua and Barbuda) Media Training workshop – 2011, 2014 – two week programme imparting critical thinking and media communication tools to young/teenage participants

 Independence Literary Arts post-competition youth workshop – 2010 – co-facilitated workshop for the young people who had excelled in the Independence literary arts competition with Brenda Lee Browne (founder of the Just Write Writers Retreat) and Althea Prince (award winning author of Ladies of the Night)

-Jhohadli Summer Youth Writing Project – this is one of my projects and actually was the seed of the Jhohadli Writing Project.
+Jhohadli Summer Youth Writing Project – 2013, 2015, 2019 – this is one of my projects and actually was the seed of the Jhohadli Writing Project.
 Held since 2013 as long as there’s funding and interest.
-The model for this workshop, targetted at teens, has been to seek corporate and community sponsorship to offer scholarships so that participation is determined by interest not finances.
-If you’d like to sponsor future camps, contact me
+The model for this workshop, targetted at teens, in the earlier years, was to seek corporate and community sponsorship to offer scholarships so that participation is determined by interest not finances.
+More recently, 2019, participants have been asked to pay (at a special rate) and if registration is high enough then scholarships can be offered.
+If you’d like to sponsor, register, or find out more about future camps, contact me